Reefer Madness: Production and history

-In 1936 or 1938, Tell Your Children was financed and made by a church group and intended to be shown to parents as a morality tale attempting to teach them about the dangers of cannabis use.
-It was originally produced by George Hirliman; however, some time after the film was made, it was purchased by exploitation filmmaker Dwain Esper, who inserted salacious shots.
-In 1938 or 1939, Esper began distributing it on the exploitation circuit where it was originally released in at least four territories, each with their own title for the film: the first territory to screen it was the South, where it went by Tell Your Children (1938 or 1939).
+In 1936 or 1938, Tell Your Children was financed by a church group who intended that it be shown to parents to teach them about the supposed dangers of cannabis.
+It was originally produced by George Hirliman; however, some time after the film was made, it was purchased by exploitation film maker Dwain Esper, who inserted salacious shots.
+In 1938 or 1939, Esper began distributing it on the exploitation circuit where it was originally released in at least four territories, each with its own title: the first territory to screen it was the South, where it went by Tell Your Children (1938 or 1939).
 West of Denver, Colorado, the film was generally known as Doped Youth (1940).
 In New England, it was known as Reefer Madness (1940 or 1947), while in the Pennsylvania/West Virginia territory it was called The Burning Question (1940).
 The film was then screened all over the country during the 1940s under these various titles and Albert Dezel of Detroit eventually bought all rights in 1951 for use in roadshow screenings throughout the 1950s.

 Such education-exploitation films were common in the years following adoption of the stricter version of the Production Code in 1934.
 Other films included Esper's own earlier Marihuana (1936) and Elmer Clifton's Assassin of Youth (1937) and the subject of cannabis was particularly popular in the hysteria surrounding Anslinger's 1937 Marihuana Tax Act, a year after Reefer Madness.

+Filming locations

+While the beginning and end of the scene where Jimmy is driving under the influence and ends up striking and killing a pedestrian was filmed on the studio backlot, the driving scenes on the street were filmed right outside the studio, with 7291 Santa Monica Blvd (today renumbered to 7335 Santa Monica Blvd) visible.